cessda/cessda.guidelines.public/sml/index.md

 ## CESSDA Software maturity levels

-The software maturity levels provide guidance on what minimum, expected and excellent standards look like, and will be used to evaluate the products produced by SPs.
+The software maturity levels provide guidance on what minimum, expected and excellent standards for each of CMA qualities.
+These will be used to evaluate the products produced by SPs and any other development organisation.